Gedev/Gedev/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Gedev.
-I'm a full stack developer passionate about new technologies, psychology and have a pronounced interest in finance, healthcare and education.
+I'm a Java full stack developer passionate about new technologies, psychology and have a pronounced interest in finance, healthcare and education.

 I love to try new technologies and see how it can improve our actual world or our actual web.